riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 Once you have your app running, press the button and make sure it transitions to the second screen.

 ## Colours

-`// how to create a colour scheme and apply it to ui elements`

 Now let's learn a bit about colours, because they are an integral part of designing any user interface.
 The colours you use will impact how your app is perceived and how it is used.